mikejoh/f5-virtualserver-external-dns-source/README.md

 In this sandbox i've created a new source to create DNS records based on F5 Networks `VirtualServer` CRDs.
 There's two fields in the `VirtualServer` CRD that is of interest, the `host` and the `virtualServerAddress` fields.

-To test this out i've build `external-dns` locally and create a `kind` cluster, when i start `external-dns` locally it'll connect to the `kind` cluster and start to watch for `VirtualServer` CRDs.
+To test this out i've build `external-dns` locally and create a `kind` cluster, when i start `external-dns` locally it'll connect to the `` cluster and start to watch for `VirtualServer` CRDs.

 One awesome feature in `external-dns` is that you can use the `inmemory` provider to store DNS records in memory, you don't need something live to connect to.
 Useful to do some manual testing of `external-dns`.